The campus map is provided for your reference.

 3. Canisius Hall contains the administrative offices of the academic vice president, the College of Arts and Sciences, the Graduate School of Education and Allied Professions, the Culpeper Language Resource Center, the Mutrux Visual Resource Collection, faculty offices, classrooms, multimedia rooms, and the offices for International Studies, Institutional Research, and the Women's Studies Center.
 Opened in 1957, it was named for St. Peter Canisius, S.J.
 (1521-1597), founder of schools in Germany and the first Jesuit university president.
 The building was completely renovated in 1994.

-4. Donnarumma Hall, completed in 1981, has more than 90 offices for faculty from various disciplines, including arts and sciences, designed to foster research and conferences with students; a computer laboratory; the Center for Judaic Studies created through a gift from the Carl and Dorothy Bennett Foundation; and the University's Writing Center.
+4. Donnarumma Hall, completed in 1981, has more than 90 offices for faculty from various disciplines, including arts and sciences, designed to foster research and conferences with students; a computer laboratory; and the Center for Judaic Studies created through a gift from the Carl and Dorothy Bennett Foundation.
 A three-story, uniquely energy-efficient building, it is stylistically similar to adjacent Canisius Hall.
 Originally known as the Faculty Office Building, it was renamed to honor Politics Professor Carmen Donnarumma, a faculty member from the opening of university classes in 1947 until he retired in 1992.

 5. Egan Chapel of St. Ignatius Loyola, built in 1990, is centrally located on campus and contains a chapel with flexible seating for 500 on one level and the Pedro Arrupe, S.J.
 Campus Ministry Center on the lower level.
 The chapel was built with the assistance of a gift by William P. and Jacalyn Egan in memory of his parents, and honors St. Ignatius, founder of the Society of Jesus.
 The Campus Ministry Center honors Fr.
 Arrupe, former superior general of the Jesuits.
 Pedro Arrupe, S.J.
 Campus Ministry Center is located on the lower level of the Egan Chapel of St. Ignatius Loyola.
 It is named in honor of Fr.
 Arrupe, the superior general of the Society of Jesus who urged the service of faith and the promotion of justice.
 The center houses Campus Ministry programs for spiritual formation and volunteer service.
 It contains offices of the University chaplains and student meeting rooms and was the gift of John and Mary Kay Sachs and family.